LHR - London

 When a black cab makes more sense

 If you are a solo traveler or couple heading to a well-known central London location, a black cab is hard to beat for simplicity.
 No booking, no waiting for a specific driver, no coordination.
 You walk out, get in, and go.
-The fare is competitive, especially for destinations in west London (close to Heathrow) where the meter does not run far.
+The fare is most competitive for destinations in west London, close to Heathrow, where the meter does not run far — into central London itself, TfL's own range starts at 70 GBP, so a transfer is often the cheaper of the two.

 When a pre-booked transfer makes more sense